-Like a vision statement, a mission statement business plan looks at the big picture and that’s what makes it so similar to the vision statement.
-But, this statement brings a lot of action-oriented connotations to the vision and makes it more concrete and solid.
-The mission statement business plan can refer to a problem the company is facing or a goal to be attained, and without going into the nitty-gritty of facts and figures, the statement just provides a hint of the solutions that the company plans to implement to resolve the issue or the best possible route to getting to the goal.
+As a vision statement, a mission statement business plan looks at the big picture, similar to the vision statement.
+But this statement brings a lot of action-oriented connotations to the vision and makes it more concrete and solid.
+The mission statement business plan can refer to a problem the company is facing or a goal to be attained, and without going into the nitty-gritty of facts and figures, the statement provides a hint of the solutions that the company plans to implement to resolve the issue or the best possible route to getting to the goal.

-Some of the characteristics reserved by mission statement business plan are given as follows:
+Some of the characteristics reserved by the mission statement business plan are given as follows:

-- Short – A mission statement business plan is always a concise and short statement, but not as short as a vision statement.
+- Short – A mission statement business plan is always concise and straightforward, but not as fast as a vision statement.
 It gets to the point in one sentence.

 - Action-oriented – The mission statement business plan will belt out the actions that the organization will be part of to achieve the set goal.
-With eyes on the outcome of the business, the mission statement business plan will properly guide the employees and managers towards attaining that goal.
+With eyes on the outcome of the business, the mission statement business plan will adequately guide the employees and managers toward attaining that goal.

-- Broad – Good mission statement quality will have a sense of a broad outlook towards the goal to be achieved, encouraging multiple perspectives and views to help get there.
+- Broad – Good mission statement quality will have a sense of a general outlook toward the goal to be achieved, encouraging multiple perspectives and views to help get there.

 Vision Statement Quality vs Mission Statement Quality Business Plan

 There are 6 steps to get you to the perfect vision statement for your organization.
-These will not only boost your goal and vision for the business, but will also help cascade this vision to the rest of your organization, including your employees, management, and other staff.
-Once you have the vision statement prepared, the aim will come alive and you will have an entire organization working towards the fulfillment of this vision.
+These will not only boost your goal and vision for the business but will also help cascade this vision to the rest of your organization, including your employees, management, and other staff.
+Once you have the vision statement prepared, the aim will come alive, and an entire organization will work towards fulfilling this vision.

-Whatever you need in order to build your vision statement is present in your business’ strategic plan.
-This plan needs to be carefully revisited for you to find the common thread and the sole message that your business is trying to convey to its customers and staff.
-Your strategic plan will include:
+Whatever you need to build your vision statement is in your business’s strategic plan.
+This plan needs to be carefully revisited to find the common thread and the message your business is trying to convey to its customers and staff.
+Your strategic plan will include the following:

 - Elevator pitch